RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

-# Back to practical implementation
+# Back to the practical implementation

 Now that the parser has all the basic building blocks the next step is to reimplement them
 without `Magic<T>`, since current internal representation relies on handwavy magic to provide